 Recovery from drug or alcohol addiction is a lifelong process.
 After successful detox and participation in a residential or outpatient substance abuse treatment program, you must be prepared to face the challenges of everyday life without resorting to old patterns of behavior that can lead you to use again.
 Relapse is a return to addictive behaviors following a period of sobriety.

-Addiction is a complicated disease, and the potential for relapse is a significant component of the recovery process for which you need to have a plan.
+Addiction is a complicated issue, and the potential for relapse is a significant component of the recovery process for which you need to have a plan.
 Therefore, relapse prevention therapy is an integral part of a comprehensive substance use disorder treatment plan.
 Reach out to the professionals at Harmony Hills to learn more about relapse prevention by calling 855.494.0357.

-Why You Need Relapse Prevention Therapy
+Why You Need a Mental Health Relapse Prevention Program

 Relapse prevention therapy uses behavioral therapy techniques to enable you to limit or prevent relapse by teaching you how to anticipate situations that can trigger your addictive behaviors.
 In a relapse prevention therapy program at Harmony Hills, the most important thing you will learn is to recognize the stages of relapse.
 Like addiction itself, relapse does not occur suddenly but instead happens over time.
 The distinct stages of relapse are: